Action Research/Practitioner Inquiry | Data Collection & Analysis | Evaluation

 Provide full contact details for the corresponding author, including email, affiliation, mailing address, and telephone numbers.
 Academic affiliations are required for all co-authors.
 These details should be presented in their own file, separate from the main text of the article, to facilitate anonymous peer review.

 Figures and tables should present data to the reader in a clear and unambiguous manner.
-They should be keyed to the text.
-If illustration and text are redundant, eliminate the illustration or reduce the amount of detail provided in the text.
+They should be described in the text.
 Figure captions should be typed on a separate page and should not appear in full on the original figures.
 One high-quality electronic version of each figure must be submitted with the manuscript that is to be typeset.
 Tables will be typeset.
 Figures supplied in color will appear in color online.

 For additional guidance on the preparation of illustrations, pictures, and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.